 On Facebook, I started to make use of the snooze button by snoozing pages where their posts bothered me.
 One mostly positive way I used Facebook (depending on the nature of the articles I shared) was gaining access to my neurodivergent recruitment agency’s page so that I could post articles about autism, dyslexia and dyspraxia that I was sent by e-mail from Google Alerts to relevant groups under the page.
 I also share blog posts I wrote for the agency to their main Facebook page.

 To conclude, I have changed the way I used social media since lockdown for the better.
-Muting words on Twitter, snoozing certain Facebook pages and blocking someone across various platforms have mostly had a positive effect on my mental health as well as using social media in more positive ways.
+Muting words on Twitter, snoozing certain Facebook pages and blocking someone across various platforms have mostly had a positive effect on my mental health as well as consuming social media in more positive ways.

 You might also enjoy the following blog posts: